wifisensing/PicoScenes-Manual/source/scenarios.rst

 The additional ``--sts 2`` option sets the number of Space-Time Streams (:math:`N_{STS}=2`) to 2, indicating the use of two antennas to transmit 2x2 MIMO frames.

 .. _live-channel-bw-changing:
-Changing Channel and Bandwidth in Real-time
+Specifying Channel and Bandwidth in Real-time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PicoScenes provides the ``--channel`` option to change channel settings in real-time, without re-execution of the ``array_prepare_for_picoscenes`` command.
 For example, assuming you have an AX210/AX200 NIC with ID <3> working at an 80 MHz CBW channel "5180 80 5210" (refer to :doc:`/channels` for details), and you want to change the NIC to listen on a 160 MHz CBW channel "5955 160 6025", you can directly run the command: